alexmacarthur/graphql-quest/README.md

 ## Simplest Usage

-Quest provides a simple function for sending of quick queries.
+Quest provides a simple function for sending quick queries and doing something with the [returned payload](#returned-payload).

 ```js
 import { quest } from "graphql-quest";